Billionaire-backed KoBold Metals plans new Zambian copper mine within a decade

 KoBold also searches for critical metals with BHP Group BHP.AX and Rio Tinto RIO.L at projects in Australia.
 Commodity investor EMR Capital and Zambia's ZCCM-IH ZCCM.LZ also own stakes in Mingomba.

-The U.S. is looking for alternative sources of supply for critical metals and the funding from American investors has enabled KoBold to ramp up exploration, Makayi said.
+The United States is looking for alternative sources of supply for critical metals and the funding from American investors has enabled KoBold to ramp up exploration, Makayi said.

 KoBold wants to find more deposits as big as Mingomba in Zambia and would also explore opportunities in Botswana, Namibia and the Democratic Republic of Congo, Makayi said.

 She wouldn't say if KoBold would partner with BHP and Rio Tinto to develop Mingomba.
-KoBold's own internal capacity could advance the mine, Makayi said.
+KoBold's own internal capacity could advance the mine, Makayi said, when asked if the firm would consider a joint venture.

+The deposit has a defined resource of about 247 million tons of ore with an average grade of 3.64% copper, or an estimated 9 million tons of copper, according to KoBold.

 "Maybe they will come in, it doesn't have to be in Zambia, it could be Namibia or Botswana.
-They're our partners but those are discussions are yet to be had."
+They're our partners but those discussions are yet to be had," Makayi said.

 ((Felix.Njini@thomsonreuters.com; Reuters Messaging: felix.njini@thomsonreuters.com))